reynardo-tjhin/sudoku-generator/README.md

 - `get_difficulty.py`: This file generates an incomplete sudoku based on the difficulty level desired

 First Version: Bruteforce
+Randomize the number in each position.
+If there is any error occured, handle it using try except.
+This version is very long and is difficult to maintain.

 Second Version: Modified Fisher-Yates' Algorithm
 - The algorithm is used to randomize the numbers within an array.